 - Permanent neonatal diabetes mellitus.
 Genetics Home Reference.
 July 2011; http://ghr.nlm.nih.gov/condition/permanent-neonatal-diabetes-mellitus.
 Accessed 8/24/2012.

 - Diva D De León and Charles A Stanley.
 Permanent Neonatal Diabetes Mellitus.
 GeneReviews.
 July 5, 2011; http://www.ncbi.nlm.nih.gov/books/NBK1447/.
 Accessed 8/24/2012.

 - DIABETESGENES.ORG provides information for patients and professionals on research and clinical care in genetic types of diabetes.
 Click on the link to learn more.

 - Genetics Home Reference (GHR) contains information on Permanent neonatal diabetes mellitus.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The National Diabetes Information Clearinghouse (NDIC) was established in 1978 to increase knowledge and understanding about diabetes among patients, health care professionals, and the general public.
 Click on the link to view information on this topic.